 Exercises related DNS server

-In this part you'll transfer your current DNS configuration to a dedicated nameserver ns1.hdm-stuttgart.cloud.
+In this part you'll define DNS records on a dedicated nameserver ns1.hdm-stuttgart.cloud.
 This one being connected to the global DNS system allows for publishing your records worldwide.

 • Dedicated course related DNS server ns1.hdm-stuttgart.cloud.